mariaob1201/serving_huggf_trained_model_by_apid/README.md

 # FastAPI Sentiment Analysis API

-Text Data Analysis of sentiments by calling hugging face api and serving it as API
+Try out this text Data Analysis of sentiments.
+The model served here by API does a call to hugging face transformers "sentiment-analysis" and "bertweet-base-sentiment-analysis".
+The code here is to build a local API using docker, the image setup is as Dockerfile

 ![API call](local_excecution.png)

 ## Getting Started